Jason Sullivan — Founder of True Dossier

 As a data strategist and social-media intelligence specialist, he pioneered real-time systems to amplify pro-Trump messaging, mobilize grassroots energy, and counter mainstream media narratives with precision.

-After President Trump’s decisive victory, Sullivan’s name surfaced during the FBI’s and Special Counsel Robert Mueller’s investigation into alleged Russian interference and supposed coordination with the Trump campaign.
+After President Trump’s victory, Sullivan’s effectiveness and close ties to key Trump insiders drew the attention of federal investigators.
+He soon became a focal point in Special Counsel Robert Mueller’s investigation into alleged Russian collusion involving WikiLeaks and the Trump campaign.

 Despite having committed no wrongdoing, Sullivan found himself unexpectedly at the center of the most politically charged investigation in modern American history.